Xcash-Labs/xcashlabs-docs/docs/en/interacting/staking/index.md

 # Vote & Staking

 !!! warning ""
     Currently you can vote from the CLI wallet, Android wallet, and GUI wallet.
-    X-Bank does not have the ability to vote yet.

 ## Find Your Delegate